juanedflores/Prototyping-Methods-Lab-Website/Arduino/getting_setup/getting_setup.md

 This image shows how you would place your Arduino on the breadboard and how you would access the pins.
 By now you should have an idea of how a breadboard works.

 It is more convenient to place your nano with the Micro-USB port facing away from the breadboard and on the side starting with row 1.
-This way we can be on the same when talking about a pin on the board.
+This way you can easily connect to it and so that we can be on the same page when talking about a pin on the board.
 If I say pin D2, I can also say row 11 on the F-J side (or right side).

 <blockquote class="info">
 <span class="uk-label">Note</span>